chrismhodgson/nextjs-pfrac/data/_pages/races/thurlstone-chase.md

 #### Entry

-To pre-enter the race please complete this [online entry form](https://thurchase.uk.to/enter.php).
-This does not take payment &ndash; please bring £5 cash or cheque on the day.
-We are expecting it to be possible to enter on the day, but entries in advance help with organisation.
+Pre-entry has now closed.
+Those that have pre-entered please bring £5 cash or cheque on the day.
+There are entries available on the day as well - also £5.

 This race has a permit and associated UK Athletics insurance from the [Fell Runners Association](https://www.fellrunner.org.uk/fra/for-organisers).
 Minimum age to enter is 16 on the day of the race.
 If under 18 and not accompanied by a parent or guardian please bring a completed [FRA Parental Consent Form](https://races.fellrunner.org.uk/documents/2022/fra-parental-consent-process-form-2022.pdf).